 In order to make sure the user has had a chance to exercise consent, we need to guarantee that they are presented with the visual notice before any tracking occurs.

-For that, we ask you to make sure that you're waiting for a user action (click on "Yes" or "Allow", navigate to another page, etc), before you deploy your AdRoll Group Pixel.
+For that, we ask you to make sure that you're waiting for a user action (click on "Yes" or "Allow", navigate to another page, etc), before you deploy your NextRoll Pixel.

 Consent should expire after 24 months.
 You will then have to regain consent from your visitor.

-Here's a checklist to help make sure your tool is compliant:
+Here's a checklist to help make sure your banner is compliant:

-Named: "AdRoll" must be listed somewhere in the tool (doesn't have to be on the first page).
+- Named: "AdRoll" must be listed somewhere in the banner (doesn't have to be on the first page).